katysaintin/hors-kadre-yvelines/articles/17_IA_Danger_IAVSReseauxSociauxEN.md

 **“Why are we so afraid of a tool that helps us think,
 and so comfortable with systems that prevent us from doing so?”**

-## A shift in perspective

-AI can be misused.
-Of course.

-But so can any tool.

-The real issue is not the existence of tools that reduce effort.

-It’s the existence of systems that exploit our attention without giving anything back.

 ## Final thought